 When scrap metals and white goods arrive at the landfill, a spotter escort the loads to the area designated for scrap metals and white goods storage as shown on the Operations Drawings.
 Incoming loads of scrap metal, appliances, and white goods (with and without Freon) are segregated and temporarily stored in this area.
 The storage area has a stable base comprised of compacted shell to minimize rutting due to traffic.
+The storage area is surrounded by a two foot vegetated stormwater containment berm designed to prevent stormwater from sheet flowing into the nearby wetland.
+In addition to the berm, silt fence will also be installed around the outer perimeter of the berm to further contain turbidity that may sheet flow off the outer side of the berm.
 Clean, unused, recyclable metal cans are also transported to the scrap metal site for temporary storage.
 Propane tanks are accepted only if they are empty and the valves has been removed.